How to

 Refrigerator

-White, black, stainless steel, slate or platinum silver, the All Refrigerators are totally convenient.
-Some have storage compartments for specialty foods (sushi, dairy products, etc.).
+White, black, stainless steel, slate, or platinum silver, All Refrigerators are very convenient.
+Some have storage compartments for specialty foods (sushis, dairy products, etc.).
 Single-door all refrigerators may also be paired with a freezer of the same size and brand.
-But they are also convenient, individually, for the garage or basement when you want to keep your favourite drinks cool.
+But they are also convenient for the garage or basement.

 Compact